csivitu/ctf-challenges/miscellaneous/Red Tag Anna/README.md

 ## Description

-IChallenge based on randomized algorithms and binary search.
+Challenge based on randomized algorithms and binary search.

 ## Requirements